coldino/tmp-asa-mod-values/README.md

 Mod values files for ASB - temporary uploads before integration into the app fully.

 To use these files, download the specific file for your mod and add it to ASB's `values` folder.
 Then download the new [_manifest.json](./values/_manifest.json) and rename it to `_manifestCustom.json` and put it in the same `values` folder.
 Edit it and remove all the mod entries that you didn't download.
-Restart ASB and the new mods should be listed.
+Restart ASB and the new mods should be listed so you can add them in `Settings` -> `Mod Value Manager`.

 Of course if you have your own `_manifestCustom.json` already you can just copy over the new mod entries into it.